markshannon/python_formal_semantics/translation.md

 ### Binary operations

-Binary operations of the form `l op r` are all translated the same way, using the `binary_op` instruction.
+Binary operations of the form `l op r` are all translated the same way, using the `binary_op` pseudo-operation.

 `l op r` is translated by: